19 most useful onboarding survey questions to ask new starters

 Example questions to use in your next employee onboarding survey for new hires, to ensure they have a smooth and positive start at work.

-Read MoreEmployee retention and turnover in 2024 is set to be one of the most significant challenges for people in HR.
+Read MoreEmployee retention and turnover is set to continue to be one of the most significant challenges for people in HR.

 In fact, more than a third (36%) of HR professionals have said employee retention will be their number one focus for the year – followed by recruitment and engagement.